MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsTranslationRule.md

 Get-CsTeamsTranslationRule
 ```

 This command will show all translation rules that exist in the tenant.
-Identity, Name, Description, Pattern and Translation parameters are listed for each rule.
+Identity, Name, Description, Pattern, and Translation parameters are listed for each rule.

 ### Example 2
 ```powershell